top of page

 • Three simple, workable ways to use now to turn down the volume on that inner horridness

-• Why it's okay to ignore the usual advice if you're neurodiverse.
+• Why it's okay to ignore the usual advice if you're neurodivergent.

 You also get...